pascal-fb-martin/pidcc/README.md

 The software is based on the PiGPIO library, which requires root access.
 Therefore the `pidcc` program is installed with the setuid bit.

-The purpose of PiDcc is to isolate an application from the PiGPIO library:
+The purpose of PiDcc is to isolate a client application from the PiGPIO library:
-- The application does not require the setuid bit and does not need to run as root.
+- The client application does not require the setuid bit and does not need to run as root.
-- The application does not have to be built as multithread.
+- The client application does not have to be built as multithread.

-The application must launch `pidcc` in the background and control it through a pipe.
+The client application must launch `pidcc` in the background and control it through a pipe.

+> [!NOTE]
+> PiGPIO provides its own application, which allows multiple client (non root) applications to share access to the GPIO pins.
+The PiDcc program is slightly different, as the interface and client libraries provided by PiGPIO are still multithread.
+That insulation from multithread mode is intentional, as the client applications that PiDcc was intended for will not be built in multithread mode.
+In addition, the PiDcc application uses a simple (simplistic?) and documented protocol, and a client application does not depend on any specific library.

 ## Restrictions